amrios/hp-16-h1000-patches/README.md

 # HP Envy 16-H1000 Linux Patches

-Patches for [HP Envy 16-H1000](https://support.hp.com/us-en/product/hp-envy-16-inch-laptop-pc-16-h1000/2101525785) (tested specifically on: HP 16-H1023DX) to fixup the internal speakers on Linux.
+Patches for [HP Envy 16-H1000](https://support.hp.com/us-en/product/hp-envy-16-inch-laptop-pc-16-h1000/2101525785) (tested specifically on: HP 16-H1023DX) to fix the internal speakers on Linux.

 ## The Issue

 The laptop features an internal amplifier+DSP ([Cirrus CS35L41](https://www.cirrus.com/products/cs35l41/)) to drive the speakers.
-However, the driver from the OEM have hardcoded the mappings of this amp into the vendor-specific Windows driver rather than using ACPI.
+However, the driver from the OEM have hardcoded the mappings of this amp into the OEM-specific Windows driver.
 Additionally, these vendor-specific drivers provide tuning in the form a binary blob specific for the hardware, however it is possible to use a generic tune to provide sound.

-Linux supports this amp, however it relies on the ACPI tables to provide the mappings need to intialize the device.
-This creates an issue, where the driver will refuse to initialize the amp since it expects to find this information through ACPI.
+Linux supports this amp, however it relies on the ACPI tables to provide the mappings needed to intialize the device; the driver will refuse to initialize the amp since this information is missing from the tables.

 ## The Fix